-2. Press the [SIG LEV] key again to select signal level (echo color) to erase.
-Every pressing deletes the weakest color echoes on the screen, up to the light-blue.
+Press the [SIG LEV] key again to select signal level (echo color) to erase.
+Every pressing deletes the weakest color echoes on the screen, up to the light-blue echoes.
 You may identify the deleted colors on the color bar; deleted colors disappear from the color bar.
 The selected level is shown as SL1, SL2 or SL3 at the top of the screen.
-"0" turns this function off.
+Signal level "0" disables this function.